DEV SITE .48

 • Evaluate data pertaining to costs to plan budgets.

-• Oversee training programs.
+• Oversee training programmes.

 • Examine, evaluate, or process loan applications.